 Honduras © Denise Clarke

-Exuding an air of paradise with its exotic palm-fringed beaches, clear turquoise waters, majestic mountains, verdant jungles, and beguiling Mayan ruins, the laid back way of life and relative obscurity to the tourist market makes Honduras an ideal holiday getaway for those who enjoy getting off the beaten track.
+Honduras exudes an air of paradise through its exotic palm-fringed beaches, clear turquoise waters, verdant jungles, majestic mountains, and beguiling Mayan ruins.
+Its laidback way of life and relative obscurity to the tourist market make it the ideal holiday for travellers who enjoy leaving the beaten track.
 Adventurous nature lovers will enjoy this unspoilt destination, where river rafting, mountain trekking and affordable scuba diving are all on offer.

-Toucans pose alongside orchids in the humid cloud forests and mountains, while banana plantations cover the rest of the aptly named 'Banana Republic', famous for its banana cake, banana pancakes, fried plantain, and banana chips.
+Toucans pose alongside orchids in the humid cloud forests and mountains, while banana plantations cover the rest of the country.
+Indeed, Honduras is famous for its banana cake, banana pancakes, fried plantain, and banana chips.
 Many ancient Mayan and Lenca ruins can be found hidden away from civilisation in lush jungle landscapes, ready to enchant the most seasoned of travellers.
-One of the country's most breathtaking Mayan archaeological sites is the Copan Ruins, a UNESCO World Heritage Site set in a verdant valley in the far western region of Honduras, reminiscent of something out of an Indiana Jones movie.
+One of the country's most breath-taking Mayan archaeological sites is the Copan Ruins.
+The UNESCO World Heritage Site is set in a verdant valley in the far western region of Honduras.

-In contrast to the wild beauty of nature, Honduras has a number of cities where you will find many modern amenities, including Tegucigalpa, San Pedro Sula, and La Ceiba.
-And colonial towns like Gracias and Comayagua have scenic examples of Spanish architecture including forts and castles.
+In contrast to its wild natural beauty, Honduras has many cities where travellers will find modern amenities.
+Tegucigalpa, San Pedro Sula, and La Ceiba are among them.
+Colonial towns like Gracias and Comayagua have wonderful examples of Spanish architecture, including forts and castles.

-The once-thriving port of Trujillo has an intriguing pirate history and exquisite tropical beaches, while the region known as the Mosquito Coast, which extends towards the Nicaraguan border, is the largest tract of tropical rainforest north of the Amazon and is one of the most popular spots in the world for ecotourism.
-The country also boasts 373 miles (600km) of Caribbean white sand beaches, and the offshore Bay Islands such as Utila, Roatan, and Guanaja are an extremely popular destination, particularly for divers and snorkellers.
-There is plenty more to discover in this exciting country, however, and the warmth and hospitality of the Honduran locals is bound to lure first time visitors back time and time again.
+The once-thriving port of Trujillo has an intriguing pirate history and exquisite tropical beaches, while the region known as the Mosquito Coast is the largest tract of tropical rainforest north of the Amazon.
+The country also boasts Caribbean white sand beaches, while offshore Bay Islands such as Utila, Roatan, and Guanaja are a treat for divers and snorkelers.

 Become our Honduras Travel Expert